Euro-BioImaging/ome_zarr_pyramid/README.md

 # ome_zarr_pyramid

-A generalised object for OME-Zarr layout.
+A package to work with OME-Zarr datasets in a Python environment.

-It reads the OME-Zarr data and provides update methods such as rechunking, re-compressing, changing data type, etc. The updates can be in-place or can be written to another store.
+It provides a "Pyramid" object which can read, update and write OME-Zarr objects.
+Various update methods such as rechunking, re-compressing, changing data type, etc are available.

-Pyramidal OME-Zarr datasets including image-label objects are supported.
+Individual OME-Zarr pyramids including image-label objects are supported.
-High-content-screening layout is currently not supported.
+Collection layouts, including high-content-screening layout are currently not supported.